jameswhqi/evo-tom/README.md

 | OV-PS       | 50,000           | 100×24×50,000     |
 | OV-PV       | 50,000           | 100×24×50,000     |

 The "105" in the OS environments stems from the fact that there are 105 unique pairs of agents.
-The "24" in the OV environments stems from the fact that there are 24 agents in either of the two groups (see SI of the paper).
+The "24" in the OV environments stems from the fact that there are 24 agents in either of the two groups (see paper).

 After you have run the simulation for all the 6 environments (i.e., the 6 binary files have to be in place), you can write the pairwise mean payoff matrices and the SEM matrices to files by running